ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

             [else (quit)]))))
 ```

-Works well... until we remember that the snake should grow.
+Works well... until I remember that the snake should grow.
 And this part sounds to me like it's the real complexity: now the snake has to be a list of coordinates following each other and not just a point.

 > Late, so late, I'm tired.
-Let's try, but I can't promise anything.
+I'll try, but I can't promise anything.

 Snake as a list: